-Horse Trekking to Khagiin Khar lake & Khan Khentii protected area
+Horse Trekking to Khagiin Khar Lake & Khan Khentii protected area

 Ride across two national parks in total immersion